William Manning (author): Budding Philosophy: "The Few and the Many"

 During the war, Manning began to take an interest in the concepts of liberty and free government, which he though would prevent a tyranny of the majority.
 He later wrote that after witnessing the Battles of Lexington and Concord and Patriots being killed in defence of their political beliefs, he underwent a radical political transformation.
-At first, he found himself unable to support a free government and to write his ideas on it, thinking that he would never have to take a stand against tyranny; this changed after the signing of Jay’s Treaty in 1794.
+At first, he found himself unable to support a free government and to write his ideas on it, thinking that he would never have to take a stand against tyranny; this changed after the signing of Jay's Treaty in 1794.
 The treaty was drafted by Chief Justice of the United States John Jay, who had been sent to England to negotiate with the First Pitt ministry in order to resolve longstanding issues between Great Britain and the United States following the war.
-The treaty included several points, including a withdrawal of British forces from a series of frontier outposts in the Ohio Country, the establishment of a commission to settle the Canadian-American border, another commission to resolve American, British and Loyalist property losses during the Revolutionary War.
+The treaty included several points, including a withdrawal of British forces from a series of frontier outposts in the Ohio Country, the establishment of a commission to settle the Canada–United States border, another commission to resolve American, British and Loyalist property losses during the Revolutionary War.
 The treaty did not, however, put an end to the British practise of impressing American sailors into the Royal Navy.

 It was backed by Secretary of Treasury Alexander Hamilton, a Federalist, who signed under the pen name "Camillus" in November 1794.
 Though it met much criticism, President George Washington pushed for its ratification and Jay's Treaty passed the United States Senate in June 1795.
 Manning referred to Jay's Treaty as "the monster", claiming that Jay and other politicians who supported the treaty were betraying American sailors by refusing to raise the issue of impressment with the British government.
 As a veteran, Manning naturally sympathized with the fate of impressed sailors, and argued that this refusal was grounded in the U.S. elite's indifference to the issues faced by the country's working class, to which American sailors overwhelmingly belonged to.
 As academics Jennifer Mercieca and James Arnt Aune noted in their article A Vernacular Republican Rhetoric: William Manning's Key of Libberty, historian Thomas Gustafson would refer to Jay's Treaty as one of the great controversies of the 1790s and as part of a "Thucydidean moment," a point "where a republic confronts the reality that political and linguistic disorders are one in the same."